Apozhidaev/react-easepick/README.md

 # react-easepick

-This component is react wrapper for [easepick](https://easepick.com/).
+This component is EasePicker base on [easepick](https://easepick.com/).